Whitechapel murders: Double event: Elizabeth Stride and Catherine Eddowes

 On 27 September, the Central News Agency received a letter, dubbed the "Dear Boss" letter, in which the writer, who signed himself "Jack the Ripper", claimed to have committed the murders.
 On 1 October, a postcard also signed "Jack the Ripper", dubbed the "Saucy Jacky" postcard, was received by the agency.
 It claimed responsibility for the most recent murders on 30 September, and described the murders of the two women as the "double event", a designation which has endured.

 On Tuesday 2 October, an unidentified female torso was found in the basement of New Scotland Yard, which was under construction.
 It was linked to the Whitechapel murders by the press, but it was not included in the Whitechapel murders file, and any connection between the two is now considered unlikely.
 The case became known as the Whitehall Mystery.
 On the same day, the psychic Robert James Lees visited Scotland Yard and offered to track down the murderer using paranormal powers; the police turned him away and "called [him] a fool and a lunatic".

 The head of the CID, Anderson, eventually returned from leave on 6 October and took charge of the investigation for Scotland Yard.
 On 16 October, George Lusk of the Whitechapel Vigilance Committee received another letter, known as the "From Hell" letter, claiming to be from the killer.
 The handwriting and style were unlike that of the "Dear Boss" letter and "Saucy Jacky" postcard.
 The letter arrived with a small box containing half of a human kidney preserved in alcohol.
-The letter's writer claimed that he had extracted it from the body of Eddowes and that he had "fried and ate" the missing half.
+The letter's writer claimed that he had extracted it from the body of Eddowes and that he "fried and ate" the missing half.
 Opinion on whether the kidney and the letter were genuine was and is divided.
-By the end of October, the police had interviewed more than 2,000 people, investigated "upwards of 300" and detained 80.
+By the end of October, the police had interviewed more than 2,000 people, investigated "upwards of 300", and detained 80.